Gemma Davison

-Gemma Suzanne Davison (born 17 April 1987) is an English footballer who plays as a winger.
+Gemma Suzanne Davison (born 17 April 1987) is an English professional football coach and former forward, currently serving as a coach for Chelsea F.C.
+Women.
 She has previously played for Aston Villa, Tottenham Hotspur and Reading whom she joined from Chelsea in 2018.
 After joining Arsenal at youth team level from Watford Ladies, Davison became a regular player and won several trophies.
 She also spent time in the United States playing for various American clubs in three separate spells.
 Davison is a full senior international player for the England women's national football team.

 Club career

 Davison began her career with Watford Ladies before joining the youth set up at Arsenal Ladies.
 She progressed through the youth system to establish herself as regular in the Arsenal Squad.
 She spent the summer of 2008 playing in the United States for New York Magic, before returning to Arsenal and playing every game of the 2008–09 season, scoring seven times.
 In 2009, she signed for Chicago Red Eleven for their inaugural season.